Sai Haneesh Allu

 Ninad Khargonkar*, Sai Haneesh Allu*, Yangxiao Lu, Jishnu Jaykumar P, Balakrishnan Prabhakaran, Yu Xiang

 We present a new reproducible benchmark for evaluating robot manipulation in the real world, specifically focusing on a pick-and-place task.
 Our benchmark uses the YCB object set, a commonly used dataset in the robotics community, to ensure that our results are comparable to other studies.
-Additionally, the benchmark is designed to be easily reproducible in the real world, making it accessible to researchers and practitioners.
-We also provide our experimental results and analyzes for model-based and model-free 6D robotic grasping on the benchmark, where representative algorithms are evaluated for object perception, grasping planning, and motion planning.
-We believe that our benchmark will be a valuable tool for advancing the field of robot manipulation.
+The benchmark is designed to be easily reproducible in the real world, making it accessible to researchers and practitioners.
+We also provide experimental results and analyses for model-based and model-free 6D robotic grasping, where representative algorithms are evaluated for object perception, grasp planning, and motion planning.
 By providing a standardized evaluation framework, researchers can more easily compare different techniques and algorithms, leading to faster progress in developing robot manipulation methods.

 Formation Control of Quadcopters